 The Connection of Brain Trauma to Addiction

-Signs of CTE in athletes include confusion, lack of impulse control, headaches, disorientation and more.
-The negative feelings and lack of impulse control are important, because these are often issues that cause people to try drugs – and be unable to stop.
-Many drink or abuse drugs in an attempt to self-medicate the psychological and emotional issues caused by the brain trauma, and then the lack of impulse control (also caused by the brain trauma) makes it difficult for them to avoid developing an addiction.
+Signs of CTE include confusion, lack of impulse control, headaches, disorientation, and more.
+The lack of impulse control may lead to first-time drug use.
+If the athlete likes how the drug makes him feel, he may be unable to stop.
+Many drink or abuse drugs in an attempt to self-medicate the psychological and emotional issues caused by brain trauma.

 Identifying CTE and Addiction